zm00622/laravel-toolbox/README.md

 composer install --ignore-platform-reqs

-## If PHP is out of date for the Laravel Project, Update PHP using Homebrew
+## If PHP is out of date for the Laravel Project, Update PHP using Homebrew (You must first install Homebrew)

 ## Update Homebrew